tjedy/teedy-docs/read-to-run.md

 mvn jetty:run
 ```

-### Build a .war to deploy to your servlet container
+### Build a .war to deploy to your servlet container for Docker

 From the `docs-web` directory: